Mythologos/PILA/README.md

 Regarding the discussions within this file, papers cited here not otherwise included in our cited works are as follows:

 ```
-@inproceedings{cathcartDisentanglingDialectsNeural2020,
-  title = {Disentangling Dialects: {{A}} Neural Approach to {{Indo-Aryan}} Historical Phonology and Subgrouping},
-  booktitle = {Proceedings of the 24th {{Conference}} on {{Computational Natural Language Learning}}},
-  author = {Cathcart, Chundra and Rama, Taraka},
-  year = {2020},
-  month = nov,
-  volume = {24},
-  pages = {620--630},
-  publisher = {{Association for Computational Linguistics}},
-  address = {{Online}},
-  doi = {10.18653/v1/2020.conll-1.50},
-  abstract = {This paper seeks to uncover patterns of sound change across Indo-Aryan languages using an LSTM encoder-decoder architecture.
-We augment our models with embeddings represent-ing language ID, part of speech, and other features such as word embeddings.
-We find that a highly augmented model shows highest accuracy in predicting held-out forms, and investigate other properties of interest learned by our models' representations.
-We outline extensions to this architecture that can better capture variation in Indo-Aryan sound change.}
-}

 @misc{forkelPycldfPythonLibrary,
   title = {Pycldf: {{A}} Python Library to Read and Write {{CLDF}} Datasets},
   shorttitle = {Pycldf},